Frozen is one emotionally uplifting film. You could say the entire movie's theme is heartwarming.

 Olaf: The sky will be blue... and you guys will be there too...

-"Let It Go".
-The song is for everyone that has ever felt the need to be forced not to be themselves, and then they hear this song that is basically saying, "Be yourself.
+- "Let It Go".
+The song is for everyone that has ever felt the need, or has been forced, not to be themselves, and then they hear this song that is basically saying, "Be yourself.
 Don't care about what others think.
 Be you."

 Elsa: I don't care what they're going to say!